-Dry Tortugas National Park was the place I was most looking forward to visiting during our trip to Florida.
+Dry Tortugas National Park was the place I was most looking forward to visiting during our trip to the Florida Keys.
 I first discovered it in a photograph.
 It was an aerial picture, giving a bird’s eye view of the six-sided historic Fort Jefferson, so large that it nearly filled the entire island.
 I was immediately intrigued, hooked on visiting.

 The history of Fort Jefferson, its remote location, the surrounding beauty of Dry Tortugas National Park and potential for adventure really appealed to both Mike and I.

 It was a place where we could learn about the past, admire a unique piece of architecture and discover an abundance of sea life below the warm, turquoise waters.
 By the end of our trip, our day at Dry Tortugas National Park remained one of our fondest memories of our time in Florida.

 Dry Tortugas and the History Fort Jefferson

 Dry Tortugas National Park is located just 70 miles from Key West and is comprised of seven small, undeveloped coral and sand islands.
 Its pristine surroundings are a designated wildlife refuge, home to crabs, lobster, turtles, and numerous species of tropical fish and birds.

 Discovered by Ponce de Leon in 1513, Dry Tortugas was originally named Las Tortugas (The Turtles).
 The absence of fresh water led to mariners referring to the islands as Dry Tortugas.

 The centerpiece of Dry Tortugas National Park is Garden Key and Fort Jefferson, the Western Hemisphere’s largest masonry structure.
 Construction of Fort Jefferson began in 1846, continued for 30 years but was never completed.
 Still, it’s estimated that approximately 16 million bricks were used to construct its 8-foot thick, 50 feet tall walls.